 Almost all commercial rubs have salt in them.
 Sometimes half the blend is salt.
 That’s because having salt and spices in one jar is convenient.
 Besides, most rub manufacturers haven’t figured out the science and if they took the salt out they would be so expensive people wouldn’t buy them.

 So salt, rub, and sauce should be three separate applications.
-Applying the salt, the rub, and the sauce separately is like controlling the gas pedal, break, and clutch.
+Applying the salt, the rub, and the sauce separately is like controlling the gas pedal, brake, and clutch.
 Work them in harmony but separately.

 Keeping the salt in one hand and the rub in the other gives you a lot more freedom and control.
 Remember, you can always add salt, but you can’t take it away.